Understanding Phenotypes: How to Match Descriptions to Their Genetic Roots

 The Final Thread: A Call to Action

 The journey from phenotype to cause is a testament to humanity's boundless curiosity and ingenuity.
-As we stand at the threshold of this new frontier, we are faced with a choice: to wield the power of phenotypic causality for the greater good, or to allow it to remain a tool of the few.
+Which means as we stand at the threshold of this new frontier, we are faced with a choice: to wield the power of phenotypic causality for the greater good, or to allow it to remain a tool of the few.
 We must choose to prioritize transparency, equity, and responsibility in our pursuit of knowledge, ensuring that the tapestry of life we unravel is one that benefits all, and that the secrets we get to are used to heal, to protect, and to uplift.